ShrCaJesmo/IntuneDocs/intune/enrollment/troubleshoot-windows-enrollment-errors.md

     ```powershell
     New-AzureADServicePrincipal -AppId d4ebce55-015a-49b5-a083-c84d1797ae8c
     ```
--If you accidentally deleted the good entry, it can be recovered with the following:
+- If you accidentally deleted the good entry, it can be recovered with the following:
     ```powershell
     New-AzureADServicePrincipal -AppId 0000000a-0000-0000-c000-000000000000
     ```